 Simple guidelines to help you choose the right white paint:

-1. If you have a dark space with low natural light, white walls can look dingy.
-Choose a warm white or instead choose a neutral or slightly warm grey or greige that will help brighten the space and make it feel crisper.
+1. If you have a darker space with low natural light, cool white walls can look dingy.
+Choose a warm white or instead, choose a slightly warm grey or greige that will help brighten the space and make it feel crisper.
 I've got you covered here too with this post on the best greys.

-3. Use flat on the ceiling, eggshell or satin on the walls and semi-gloss on the trim to provide contrast and depth.
+5. Use a flat finish on the ceiling, eggshell or satin finish on the walls and semi-gloss on the trim and doors to provide contrast and depth.

-Stop stressing and simplify design.
+So stop stressing and simplify design for your home.
 Paint your walls white already and reap the benefits.
 You can thank me later.
 I accept chocolate.
 White chocolate.